toRatnesh/Learning/CPP/20_Header_Files.rst

 **Best practice**

-To maximize the chance that missing includes will be flagged by compiler, order your #includes as follows:
+To maximize the chance that missing includes will be flagged by compiler, order your #includes as follows

 - The paired header file
 - Other headers from your project
 - 3rd party library headers